chrisabbato/doggydisplay-ng/README.md

 ## Musings / Lessons Learned

-Angular Concepts: Templates and Directives, Routing, HTTPClient, Services for API fetching/data store, @Input/@Output for component parent child communication, Observing/Subscribing
+Angular Concepts: Templates (interpolation, statements, pipes, and bindings) and Directives (using them, didn't dive into building my own), Routing, HTTPClient, Services for API fetching/data store, @Input/@Output for component parent child communication, Observing/Subscribing

 I like the structure and constraints with Angular and the fact that much functionality is already built in.
 While there is flexibility abound in React, sometimes it can be overwhelming with just how many ways something can be done and it's hard to feel confident I'm doing something the right way.